Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 • Its performance is inconsistent.

-The Magic Bullet 250W blender is a popular low-priced personal blender, but as far as our testing went, we found the reality doesn't match the write-up.
+The Magic Bullet is a popular low-priced personal blender, but as far as our testing went, we found the reality doesn't match the write-up.
 Of all the machines we tested, it is the one that surprised us most.
 Read our hands-on review below to see how it stacks up against the others.

 The Magic Bullet Protein Shake Video